Monday, 22 December 2025

 But losqulas are not the only type of nienkvis that prey on large, usually live prey.
 Considered to be reasonably close relatives to the true squidn'ts, these carnivorous nienktvissen are often referred to as wangvins (Zygopterichthyidae).
 One the first things anyone remotely familiar with nienktvis anatomy will notice are the large "fins" that flare out from below the eyes.
 These fins are derived from the barbels seen in other nienktvissen and likely serve as stabilizers and lift generators.
 An adaptation seen in at least two other unrelated kinds of nienktvissen.

 The tiger wangvin (Malascellus tigris), known to live in the Riatis Ocean, is a medium sized species that grows between 150-180 cm long.
 These wangvins, like most others, are predators with long protruding teeth based on large plates that can all move independently.
 While they look scary, wangvins are significantly less dangerous than losqulas as they tend to be more wary of their surroundings.
 It is thought that this wariness might be due to them not wanting to risk their cheek fins getting damaged, as it could pose a large hindrance to their hunting and general life.
 That said, wangvins are known to get aggressive when they detect blood in the water and there are at least a dozens reports of divers getting bitten in the legs or arms by curious wangvins.
-Our standard diving suits are multi colored with striped limbs to break the silhouette and deter large predators from attacking, but it seems that these striped limbs can seem like separate, smaller prey animals to the wangvins.
+Our standard diving suits are multi colored with striped limbs to break the silhouette and deter large predators from attacking, but it seems that these striped limbs can appear like separate, smaller prey animals to the wangvins.

 These fish tend not to venture too far out to the open ocean and will usually patrol deeper zones of reefs during the day and come up to the surface at night.